ernstlab/CNEP/README.md

 The Conservation Signature Score by CNEP (CSS-CNEP) is a complementary score for each base of the genome of its expected CNEP score based on the ConsHMM conservation state annotation and overlapping constrained element annotations of the base.

+Additionally there is a utility GetOverlapCoord to obtain a ranked list of features overlapping a given coordinate where the features are ranked by their expected score statistics.

 ## CNEP and CSS-CNEP predictions
 CNEP predictions for the human genome (hg19) is available in BigWig format (.bw) [here](https://public.hoffman2.idre.ucla.edu/ernst/ZHYRB/CNEP/cnep.bw) or in Wig format (.wig) by chromosome [here](https://public.hoffman2.idre.ucla.edu/ernst/ZHYRB/CNEP/CNEP_WIGFILES_BYCHROM/).